jeremytammik/moniwonig/index.md

 - trimmed walnut tree
 - cut and chopped walnut tree wood, stacked in new rows 9-10

+## done 22018-01-27

+- saunabaenke und stuetzen bauen

 ## <a name="todo-today"></a>todo today

-- saunabaenke bauen
-- saunabaenke und stuetzen bauen
+- saunabaenke und stuetzen fertig bauen

 ## <a name="todo-next"></a>todo next